If your 5 or 6 month old baby is watching you eat, gesturing for food through and sitting up (or almost,) you are probably asking this question!

 Your baby's diet needs yoga!

 Introduce a variety of textures and tastes.
-Many babies can start with semi soft, chunky, wet and dry foods.
+Many babies can start with semi-soft, chunky, wet and dry foods.
 Watch when your baby eats.
-Puree was developed in a time when formula-fed babies started foods earlier and needed drinkable food.
+Puree was developed in a time when formula-fed babies started foods at a younger age and needed drinkable food.
 By the middle of the first year, most babies have some teeth and are very interested in chewing and biting.
 Biting and gumming food strengthens their jaw and flattens their palate, which helps to make enough room for teeth.
 Different textures keep meals interesting.

 When to mix it up?

-The first month or two, the focus is on offering foods and helping your baby to experiment with new sensations and tastes.
+During the first few months, focus on offering foods and helping your baby to experiment with new sensations and tastes.
 While some babies dive right in, others take their time.
 Continue breastfeeding about the same amount you always have and offer food as an add-on.